Best Clayton County Community Colleges (2025-26)

 How diverse are community college in Clayton County, GA?

-Community colleges in Clayton County, GA are approximately 97% minority students (majority Asian).
+Community colleges in Clayton County, GA have approximately 87% minority enrollment, with the majority being Black.

 Recent Articles